-Student Health and Wellness strives to promote an environment that supports the health and safety of students, on campus and in the community.
-Student Health and Wellness provides alcohol and other drug prevention, early intervention, & recovery support services to ensure that substance use is not a barrier to a student’s academic, personal, or professional success.
-Our goal is to provide a comprehensive range of evidence-based services that equip UConn students with the knowledge and skills to achieve life-long wellbeing.
+Student Health and Wellness aims to create an environment that prioritizes the health and safety of students both on campus and in the community.
+We offer alcohol and drug prevention, early intervention, and recovery support services to ensure that substance use does not hinder students’ academic, personal, or professional success.
+Our goal is to deliver a comprehensive array of evidence-based services that empower UConn students with the knowledge and skills needed for lifelong well-being.

 Services